 PITCH FUTURES

-Inspire the young, our future creative talent.
+Inspire our future creative talent.

-Launched in 2017, seven years ago, Pitch Futures is an initiative founded by Sherry Collins to inspire and educate primary school children about the opportunities available to them in the creative industries.
-Since then, over 300 schoolchildren have attended creative classes hosted by Sherry with creative agencies, creative industry festivals, and schools.
+Launched in 2017, Pitch Futures is an initiative founded by Sherry Collins to inspire and educate primary and secondary school children about the creative industries and the opportunities available within it.

 PITCH FUTURES CREATIVE JAMAICA